-How to Install and Use WP-CLI to Manage a WordPress Blog
+How to Install and Use WP-CLI to Manage a WordPress Site + Commands and Cheat Sheet

 What is WP-CLI?

-WP-CLI is a tool that gives you the ability to manage your WordPress site through a command-line interface.
-You can execute standard functions, such as plugin installation, post creation, WordPress updates, and so on.
+WP-CLI is a tool that lets you manage your WordPress site through a command-line interface.
+You can execute tasks like installing plugins, updating WordPress, and activating themes.

-- Download the WP-CLI tool from Github with the following command:
+- Download the WP-CLI Phar file using this command:

 curl -O https://raw.githubusercontent.com/wp-cli/builds/gh-pages/phar/wp-cli.phar